holyfamilyseattle/holyfamilyseattle.github.io/content/announcements.md

 3. Next month LFML meeting is scheduled on Nov 6th.

 4. Next week’s holy mass (October 23, 2022) is at 5 PM.
-Please fill up below forms for intentions/Oppis <a href="/online-forms">here</a>.
+Please fill up forms for intentions/Oppis <a href="/online-forms">here</a>.

 ---